12 Best Hidden Gems in Italy

 Dolce another one of my favorite villages in the Italian Riveria.
 This small village will have you stopping to taking photos just about everywhere you go.
 It is also home to some of the best pizza I have had in all of Italy.

-Now let’s head off the mainland of Italy in search for a peacful island get away.
-Lampedusa is one of the pelagie Islands in the Mediterranean Sea in southern Italy.
+Now let’s head off the mainland of Italy in search for a peaceful island getaway.
+Lampedusa is one of the pelagic Islands in the Mediterranean Sea in southern Italy.
 It has some of the best beaches in Italy, and is still off the radar with the tourists, which is why it is a hidden gem in Italy.

 Lampedusa beaches have shallow waters with colorful marine life, making it a great place to snorkel or scuba.
-You are also likely to see turtles and dolpins swimming.
+You are also likely to see turtles and dolphins swimming.

 It is a great island to visit if you want to skip the normal tourist traps of Silly or Sardinia.